Smart Urban Futures Conference 2017

 Lucinda is an urban designer and social entrepreneur named by The Age as one of Melbourne's 'Top 100' most influential people.
 Her career includes roles as an Honorary Senior Fellow at the University of Melbourne, a member of the Ministerial Advisory Council for Fisherman’s Bend, and advisor to UN-Habitat.

-In addition to speakers and panel discussions, the conference will include a workshop session exploring whether the planning for our streets and communities is taking us in the right direction.
+In addition to speakers and panel discussions, the conference included a workshop session exploring whether the planning for our streets and communities is taking us in the right direction.
 What are the obstacles and how do we tackle them?

-A walkshop hosted by the City of Stonnington will provide an opportunity to explore innovative approaches to encouraging walkable neighbourhoods that change the way cars and people interact on streets and in public spaces.
+A walkshop hosted by the City of Stonnington provided an opportunity to explore innovative approaches to encouraging walkable neighbourhoods that change the way cars and people interact on streets and in public spaces.

-Conference participants will also gain exclusive access to a masterclass in behavioural interventions to encourage walking for transport, along with Victoria Walks’ official supporters, on 27 March 2017.
+The program also featured a masterclass in behavioural interventions to encourage walking for transport, on 27 March.

-The Smart Urban Futures conference is jointly presented by the Municipal Association of Victoria (MAV) and Victoria Walks.
-The conference will be held in Melbourne on Tuesday March 28 and Wednesday March 29, 2017.
+The Smart Urban Futures conferences are jointly presented by the Municipal Association of Victoria (MAV) and Victoria Walks.